-It is a free service, and the Ufone SIM inside has a lifetime validity, which does not require balance to be operated.
+It is a free service, and the Ufone SIM inside has lifetime validity, which does not require the balance to be operated.

 The vehicle verification system ran until Mustansar remained in the city.
 Soon, it was replicated in Rawalpindi, where another young SP, Haroon Joiya, made use of it, and later the implementation spread in other parts of Punjab including Chakwal, Attock, and Jehlum.
 In the following months, all the provinces had adopted this verification system except Baluchistan.

 Two days after the terrorist attack at the Army Public School in Peshawar in 2014, SP Haroon Joiya asked Ufone to further modify the shortcode service so that an alert could be sent out to all concerned security agencies and officials across the city whenever an emergency situation occurred.